-A Labradoodle is happiest when she's with the people she loves, and she'll shower her family with affection and devotion.
-With the energy of the Labrador Retriever and the work ethic of both the Lab and the Poodle, she's a joy.
-Thanks to the efforts of a handful of people, the Labradoodle may soon end up as one of the most popular breeds around.
+A Labradoodle is happiest when they're with the people they love, and they'll shower their family with affection and devotion.
+With the energy of the Labrador Retriever and the work ethic of both the Lab and the Poodle, they're a joy.
+They may soon end up as one of the most popular mixed breeds around.

-She can be calm and quiet while curled up on your feet, but she's also ready to jump up and play a game of fetch with only a moment's notice.
-She's not an ideal guard dog; although she will alert bark, she's more likely to invite an intruder in for tea on the good china.
+They can be calm and quiet while curled up on your feet, but they're also ready to jump up and play a game of fetch with only a moment's notice.
+They're not an ideal guard dog; although they will alert bark, they're more likely to invite an intruder in for tea on the good china.

 While most aspects of Labradoodles are wonderful, many of the dogs are nowhere near what the Royal Guide Dogs Association of Australia intended, nor what the Association would consider using for a guide dog.
 The biggest problem with Labradoodles at this time is that there isn't enough consistency in offspring, no matter whether Poodles are bred to Labs or Labradoodles are bred to Labradoodles.

 The coat is where one of this hybrid's greatest discrepancies turns up.
-The Labradoodle was meant to be nonshedding (like the Poodle), but it's still common to have more than one coat type, as well as variation in puppy sizes, within one litter.
+The Labradoodle was meant to be low-shedding, like the Poodle, but it's still common to have more than one coat type, as well as variation in puppy sizes, within one litter.
 Some people with allergies have had to give up their Labradoodles because of the shedding, which is what they were trying to avoid in the first place.

 Others end up taking care of a finely-textured Poodle coat, though they had bypassed a purebred Poodle to begin with because they didn't want to have to consistently trim, comb, and take care of that fine coat, with its tendency to mat and tangle.

 If you're allergic to dogs, you'll still most likely be allergic to Labradoodles, or any of the Doodle mixes.
 Most people who have allergic reactions aren't allergic to the coat so much as to the dander, the bits of skin that come off the dog with the shed hair.
 The less shedding, the less dander that you can react to; but it's really an individual situation, particularly with the Labradoodle, where there's a variety of coat types.
-If this is a foremost concern for you, make sure your breeder understands that so she can help pick out the puppy who is least likely to shed.
+If this is a foremost concern for you, make sure you spend some time with the mixed breed before you adopt.

 Sadly, the hybrid's rapid popularity has already caused Labradoodles to show up in puppy mills and among irresponsible breeders.
 Puppy mills tend to sell sickly puppies with iffy temperaments.
 Irresponsible breeders hopping on the designer-dog bandwagon usually don't produce good puppies because they think breeding is just about simply finding two dogs of the same breed, when it's far more complicated than that.

 Efforts have begun to curb this disturbing trend; several organizations now offer breeder referrals and are striving to promote multigenerational breeding.
-Just be aware that if you're going to pay the high purchase price of a Labradoodle (which is typically more than you'd pay for either a Poodle or a Lab), you want to do some research to get the best-bred dog possible.
+Just be aware that if you're going to pay the high purchase price of a Labradoodle, which is typically more than you'd pay for either a Poodle or a Lab, you may not get the dog you expect.

 - The Labradoodle results from Poodle to Labrador Retriever breedings.
 There has been some increase in multigenerational breeding (Labradoodle to Labradoodle), and also Labradoodle to Poodle or Labradoodle to Labrador Retriever breeding.

-- Labradoodles are playful and very loving with children, but they can be overexuberant and may knock down younger children unintentionally.
+- Labradoodles are playful and very loving with children, but they can be overly exuberant and may knock down younger children unintentionally.

 - A Labradoodle needs one or two brushings per week, as well as regular grooming that includes ear cleaning and nail clipping.

 - The Labradoodle can be a high-energy dog.
-She requires about 30 to 60 minutes of exercise per day.
+They require about 30 to 60 minutes of exercise per day.

 - Labradoodles are intelligent and need to be mentally and physically stimulated.
 If they aren't, they can become destructive and hard to handle.